 This is a continuation (without prize money) of the Calgary Compression Challenge, a contest run by Leonid A. Broukhis from May 21, 1996 through May 21, 2016.
-The goal of the contest is to produce the smallest possible archive containing a program that when run taking input from only other files in the archive (if any), outputs the 14 file Calgary corpus.
+The goal of the contest is to produce the smallest possible archive containing either the 14 file Calgary corpus, or a program that when run taking input from only other files in the archive (if any), outputs the 14 file Calgary corpus.

 |759881||Sep 1997||Malcolm Taylor|